h365chen/cicd-as-autograder/docs/src/gitlab/course_creation.md

   └── ...
 ```

 For demonstration purpose, I will only discuss the first structure.
+Other
+structures can be similarly implemented.

 ## Setting assignment deadlines

-TODO
+Since students should use Git to track their assignment progress, so the
+instructor can just filter out the last commits before the assignment deadline
+to grade.
+Using GitLab, instead of configuring an assignment deadline, we only
+need a script to filter out commits by commit time.

 ## Summary